Digital Nomad Beneficiary Visas in Colombia: A How To Guide

 Apostilling Documents

 Once you have the birth and/or marriage certificates, then you need to get them Apostilled.
-Let me state right away that this is NOT the same as Notarizing a document, though it is a similar idea.
+This is NOT the same as Notarizing a document, though it is a similar idea.
 The short story is that members of the 1961 Hague Convention made a process whereby countries can verify that official documents from other countries are in fact legit.
 For instance, Colombia verifying that my US marriage certificate is genuine.
 These are apostilles.
 Apostilles are (generally) issued by each State’s Secretary of State.
 More info here and here.

 The general idea is as follows: You send in the document by mail (or you can go in person to the office), with a cover letter, a check for the apostille fee, and a self-addressed/postage prepaid envelope to return the documents.